segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/google-ads/index.md

 ### I'm getting an Internal Server Error!

 If you're getting the error pictured below, try disabling any ad block extensions in your browser and attempting again.
-We find this typically resolves the setup problems.
+We find this typically resolves the set up problems.
   ![](images/connection_failed.png)